w3f/research/docs/polkadot/implementors-guide/guide.md

 This process can be divided further down.
 Steps 2 & 3 relate to the work of the collator in collating and distributing the candidate to validators via the Collation Distribution Process.
 Steps 3 & 4 relate to the work of the validators in the Candidate Backing Process and the block author (itself a validator) to include the block into the relay chain.
 Steps 6, 7, and 8 correspond to the logic of the relay-chain state-machine (otherwise known as the Runtime) used to fully incorporate the block into the chain.
 Step 7 requires further work on the validators' parts to participate in the Availability Distribution process and include that information into the relay chain for step 8 to be fully realized.

 This brings us to the second part of the process.
 Once a parablock is "fully included", it is still "pending approval".
 At this stage in the pipeline, the parablock has been backed by a majority of validators in the group assigned to that parachain, and its data has been guaranteed available by the set of validators as a whole.
 However, the validators in the parachain-group (known as the "Parachain Validators" for that parachain) are sampled from a validator set which contains some proportion of byzantine, or arbitrarily malicious members.
 This implies that the Parachain Validators for some parachain may be majority-dishonest, which means that secondary checks must be done on the block before it can be considered approved.
+This is necessary only because the Parachain Validators for a given parachain are sampled from an overall validator set which is assumed to be up to <1/3 dishonest - meaning that there is a chance to randomly sample Parachain Validators for a parachain that are majority or fully dishonest and can back a candidate wrongly.
+The Approval Process allows us to detect such misbehavior after-the-fact without allocating more Parachain Validators and reducing the throughput of the system.

 The Approval Process looks like this:
 1. Parablocks that have been included by the Inclusion Pipeline are pending approval for a time-window known as the secondary checking window.